Ray Horton: Coaching career

 Horton began his coaching career in 1994 as a defensive assistant with the Washington Redskins.
 He was hired by Norv Turner, who knew him from Dallas where Turner was an offensive coordinator.
 Horton was the defensive backs coach for the Bengals (1997–2001) and the Detroit Lions (2002–03).
 He was the assistant defensive backs coach for the Pittsburgh Steelers from 2004 to 2006, before being promoted to defensive backs coach in 2007.

 On February 9, 2011, Horton was named defensive coordinator for the Arizona Cardinals.
 In 2013, Arizona head coach Ken Whisenhunt was fired, though Horton was initially retained and considered for promotion to head coach.
 On January 17, 2013, Horton was passed over for the promotion in favor of his former fellow Pittsburgh assistant Bruce Arians, leading to his prompt departure from Arizona.
+During that same off-season, Horton also interviewed for head coaching positions with the Browns and the Buffalo Bills.

-On January 18, 2013, Horton was hired as the defensive coordinator of the Cleveland Browns.
+On January 18, 2013, Horton was hired as the defensive coordinator of the Browns.
 On January 18, 2014, Horton agreed to become the defensive coordinator of the Tennessee Titans.
+Following the 2015 season, Horton was interviewed by the Titans for their open head coaching position, which was ultimately filled by the team's interim head coach Mike Mularkey.
+In 2022, Horton joined a class-action racial discrimination lawsuit filed by former Miami Dolphins head coach Brian Flores.
+Horton alleged that his 2016 interview with the Titans was a sham conducted solely to comply with the Rooney Rule.
+Mularkey had previously revealed that the Titans had promised him the job before they interviewed Horton.

 Browns coach Hue Jackson hired Ray Horton to be the Browns defensive coordinator going into the 2016 season.
 After a single season, Horton was fired by the Browns on January 7, 2017.
 He was hired as the Redskins' defensive backs coach on January 24, 2019.